DIY Shaving Cream Recipe & Guide: Shave Naturally, Shave Safely!

 When you shave, you generally use warm water to open your pores, which means that these terrible chemicals stand a much better chance of your skin and getting into your bloodstream.
 The skin is also more vulnerable during shaving which leaves you open to irritation and rashes, something a lot of us have experienced during the course of shaving.

-Making the switch to healthy, natural shaving cream is the best way forward if you want to avoid the risk of developing side-effects.
+Switching to healthy, natural shaving cream is the best step forward if you want to avoid risking side-effects.

 There’s no better way of making sure the shaving cream you’re using is safe than to make it yourself!
 It’s extremely easy and even fun, and you can craft your own tailor-made creams that work best for your skin type.
 I’ve included a few holistic DIY recipes below – the best time to make the switch is now!